Bipolaronic high-temperature superconductivity: Abstract

-{\bf Electron-lattice interactions play a prominent role in quantum materials, making a deeper understanding of direct routes to phonon-mediated high-transition-temperature ($T_{\mathrm{c}}$) superconductivity desirable.
-However, it has been known for decades that weak electron-phonon coupling gives rise to low values of $T_{\mathrm{c}}$, while strong electron-phonon coupling leads to lattice instability or formation of bipolarons~\cite{ChakravertyBipolaron,ME_CDW1,ME_CDW2,MEbreakdownAlexandrov,CohenBounds,MEBreakdownKivelson}, generally assumed to be detrimental to superconductivity~\cite{CRFBipolaron}.
-Thus, the route to high-$T_{\mathrm{c}}$ materials from phonon-mediated mechanisms has heretofore appeared to be limited to raising the phonon frequency as in the hydrogen sulfides~\cite{HighPressure1,HighPressure2}.
+Electron-lattice interactions play a prominent role in quantum materials, making a deeper understanding of direct routes to phonon-mediated high-transition-temperature ($T_{\mathrm{c}}$) superconductivity desirable.
+However, it has been known for decades that weak electron-phonon coupling gives rise to low values of $T_{\mathrm{c}}$, while strong electron-phonon coupling leads to lattice instability or formation of bipolarons, generally assumed to be detrimental to superconductivity.
+Thus, the route to high-$T_{\mathrm{c}}$ materials from phonon-mediated mechanisms has heretofore appeared to be limited to raising the phonon frequency as in the hydrogen sulfides.
 Here we present a simple model for phonon-mediated high-$T_{\mathrm{c}}$ superconductivity based on superfluidity of {\em light} bipolarons.
-In contrast to the greatly simplified Holstein model where lattice distortions modulate the electron's potential energy, we investigate the situation where lattice distortions modulate the electron hopping~\cite{BarisicPeierls1,su1979solitons}.
-This physics gives rise to small-size, yet light bipolarons~\cite{SousBipolaron}, which we study using a sign-problem-free quantum Monte Carlo approach~\cite{QMCBondBipolaron}, demonstrating a new route to phonon-mediated high-$T_\mathrm{c}$ superconductivity.
+In contrast to the widely studied Holstein model where lattice distortions modulate the electron's potential energy, we investigate the situation where lattice distortions modulate the electron hopping.
+This physics gives rise to small-size, yet light bipolarons, which we study using an exact sign-problem-free quantum Monte Carlo approach, demonstrating a new route to phonon-mediated high-$T_\mathrm{c}$ superconductivity.
 We find that $T_\mathrm{c}$ in our model generically and significantly exceeds typical upper bounds based on Migdal-Eliashberg theory or superfluidity of Holstein bipolarons.
-Our work establishes principles towards the design of high-$T_{\mathrm{c}}$ superconductors via functional material engineering~\cite{SuperatomicMaterials,MoireFunctional,FunctionalTMOxides}. }
+The key ingredient in this bipolaronic mechanism that gives rise to high $T_\mathrm{c}$ is the combination of light mass and small size of bipolarons.
+Our work establishes principles towards the design of high-$T_{\mathrm{c}}$ superconductors via functional material engineering.